Computing Possible and Certain Answers over Order-Incomplete Data: Extensions

 What we have to show is that the valuation $\nu$ thus defined indeed satisfies the formula of the 3-SAT instance.
 Indeed, fix $1 \leq j \leq n$ and consider clause $C_j$.
 Let $S_i$ be the first relation where the linear extension enumerated a tuple for the clause check gadget of~$C_j$, and let $x_d$ be its variable (where $d$ is its group index).
 If $\nu(x_d) = 1$, then the observation above implies that the label of the enumerated element must be $\l_-$, as otherwise the accumulation result cannot be correct.
 Hence, by construction, it means that variable $x_d$ must occur positively in $C_j$, so $x_d$ witnesses that $\nu$ satisfies $C_j$.
 If $\nu(x_d) = 0$, the reasoning is symmetric.
 This concludes the proof in the backwards direction, so we have established correctness of the reduction, which concludes the proof. \end{proof}

-By contrast, it is not hard to see that the \cert problem for \PosRAaccgby reduces to \cert for the same query without group-by, so it is no harder than the latter problem.
-Specifically:
+By contrast, it is not hard to see that the \cert problem for \PosRAaccgby reduces to \cert for the same query without group-by, so it is no harder than the latter problem, and all \cert tractability results from Section \ref{sec:fpt} extend.